avafinger/nanopi-a64-firmware/readme.md

 You can always improve, tweak and tune the way you want at any time.
 This is a very LEAN and MEAN OS image to play and learn how to extend it.

+We will flash the OS image in a very unusual way and do it manually.
+Read **instructions section** on how to flash the image.

 ** THIS IS a WiP **

 Disclaimer: Use at own risk